oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 # Ingress per Domain Chart
 This chart is to deploy an Ingress resource in front of a WebLogic domain cluster.
-We support tow Ingress types: Traeafik and Voyager.
+We support two Ingress types: Traeafik and Voyager.

 ## Prerequisites
+- Have Docker and a Kubernetes cluster running and have kubectl installed and configured.
+- Have Helm installed.
-- The corresponding Ingress controller: Traefik or Voyager, is installed in the Kubernetes.
+- The corresponding Ingress controller: Traefik or Voyager, is installed in the Kubernetes cluster.
-- A WebLogic domain cluster is running in the Kubernetes.
+- A WebLogic domain cluster deployed by weblogic-operator is running in the Kubernetes cluster.

 ## Installing the Chart